 ABTA's annual winter sports campaign has launched and will continue to promote #skisafe advice throughout the winter season.

-ABTA has worked with the Foreign and Commonwealth Office along with the Ski Club of Great Britain to create some helpful advice for anyone planning a winter sports holiday.
+ABTA has worked with the Foreign, Commonwealth & Development Office (FCDO) along with the Ski Club of Great Britain to create some helpful advice for anyone planning a winter sports holiday.
 Thousands of skiers risk huge medical bills by not getting adequate travel insurance.
 As British holidaymakers prepare to head for the slopes this Christmas, new research from the Foreign Office reveals that a third (33%) of snow lovers in the UK never check whether they have taken out appropriate insurance for the activities they are going to do, including skiing and snowboarding.

 Surprisingly, those most likely to travel without the appropriate cover were in the over-55 age bracket, with almost half of that group (46%) admitting that they never check that they are covered for winter sports, significantly above the general average of 33%.